 Or maybe that any success you’ve had so far is just blind luck?

 Well, you’re not alone in this.
-In fact, this question of feeling like you’re not good enough and how to get past it came up repeatedly in almost all of our recent Developer AMA's on the ZTM Campus.
+In fact, this question of feeling like you’re not good enough and how to get past it comes up all the time in the tech industry, and for good reason.

 Sounds good?
 Well, let’s dive in!...